Getting Microsoft Office on Linux is easy. This article covers three methods for running Microsoft’s Office software in a Linux environment.

-Microsoft Office is, without a doubt, the most widely used office productivity suite in the world.
-It doesn’t matter if your PC runs Windows or Mac, there’s a strong likelihood that you’re using Office.
+The most widely used office productivity suite in the world is Microsoft Office.
+It doesn’t matter if your PC runs Windows 10 or macOS, it’s likely that you’re using Microsoft Office.
 If you’re not, you have a colleague who is.

 But your PC runs Linux.
 How on earth are you going to install Microsoft Office, and use it without running into problems?

-You have a couple of easy options, which we’ll look at in turn.
+You have three straightforward options, which we’ll look at in turn.

-Meanwhile, if your copy of Microsoft Office is via monthly subscription to Office 365, then you’ll also have access to the browser based tools.
-This is an easy option that delivers some good productivity benefits (you may find you prefer it to other online tools, such as Google Docs or Sheets), but there is that glaring downside.
+Is your copy of Microsoft Office via monthly subscription to Office 365?
+If so, you’ll also have access to the browser-based tools.
+This is an easy option that delivers some good productivity benefits to rival Google Docs or Sheets.

 As useful as it is, this isn’t the full Microsoft Office.
 It’s just a browser-based alternative with a stripped-back collection of features.
 Though it’s useful in a pinch, it doesn’t do everything you expect.